The European Social Fund (ESF) exists to support skills, enhance access to employment and increase social inclusion.

 D2N2 Core Delivery Principles.
 D2N2 ESIF Programme Board have agreed a set of Core Delivery Principles that define how it considers a good ESIF project should operate - applicants will need to demonstrate how they meet these principles.
 For more information on the D2N2 Core Delivery Principles please click here.
 For a list of currently funded ESF projects, please click here.

 Type of Call.
 Calls for ESF can be either opt-in (usually referred to as co-financed) or open.
 Calls can be released as 100% funded or with an intervention rate of 50%, requiring the applicant organisation to provide 50% of the project costs as match.
 See below for more information on call types.

 Defrayed Expenditure.
-ESF can only be claimed on expenditure that has actually been paid (with the exception of inclusion of flat rate indirect overhead costs).
+ESF can only be claimed on expenditure that has actually been paid (with the exception of the flat rate indirect overhead costs).
 For the purposes of ESF 'paid' is interpreted as actually having left the bank account of the final beneficiary, and evidence of this can be required by an auditor (in the form of bank statements).
-So an applying organisation needs to ensure it is able to cash flow the project up-front as costs are claimed quarterly.
+Organisations need to ensure they are able to cash flow the project up-front as costs are claimed quarterly.

 Technical Assistance.
-Technical advisors are funded to provide advice and support to potential applicants.
-To locate your local Technical Advisor please click here.
+Technical advisers are funded to provide advice and support to potential applicants.
+To locate your local Technical Adviser please click here.

 For more information please visit our section on Funding Calls which lists all calls currently open for application across D2N2 and associated application guidance.

 For a wider search on ESIF funding available, please use the ESIF Fund Finder.